Alt-Chaitanya/SerpentDSA/README.md

 Here I'm gonna do DSA using Python and also add some DSA projects as I progress.

-I'm using following Modules here.
+I'll be using following Modules here.

 - collections
 - heapq